Founded as a river ford

 Trade, crafts, commerce, and farming

-A working farm, as well as historic village, The museum hosts a steam and gas show every year, and welcomes tourists, researchers, and guests to our town center.
+A working farm, as well as historic village, the museum previously hosted a Steam and Gas show every year during the third weekend of August, and welcomes tourists, researchers, and guests to our town center.
+Call for an appointment!

 Norman L. Skinner Jr, Mayor